jackypanster/meta-agent/README.md

 - **Streaming Support**: Real-time response generation

 ### Tool Integration
-- **MCP Tool Adapter**: Automatic discovery and wrapping of Context7 MCP tools
+- **MCP Integration**: Official Qwen-Agent support for time, fetch, and memory MCP servers
 - **Dynamic Tool Loading**: Tools are discovered at runtime and made available to the agent
 - **Error Handling**: Graceful handling of tool failures with informative messages